urbit/docs/docs/programming/system/network.md

 Run it with these commands:

 ```
-~fintud-macrep:dojo> |start %pong
+~fintud-macrep:dojo> |start %examples-pong
 >=
-~fintud-macrep:dojo> :pong &urbit ~sampel-sipnym
+~fintud-macrep:dojo> :pong &examples-urbit ~sampel-sipnym
 >=
 ```

 Replace `~sampel-sipnym` with another urbit.
 The easiest thing to do is to start a [moon](), a sub-identity of your urbit.
-Don't forget to start the `%pong` app on that urbit too.
+Don't forget to start the `%examples-pong` app on that urbit too.
 You should see, on the foreign urbit, this output:

 ```